Amrith Kaur Aakre

 Azhar Azeez was born in Hyderabad, India.
-He has a bachelors degree in Finance from the prestigious Osmania University and a Master’s degree in business administration (MBA) and is currently pursuing his PhD in Islamic studies.
+He has a bachelors degree in Finance from the prestigious Osmania University and a Master’s degree in business administration (MBA)

 Rev. Rachel Baughman is an executive pastor in Dallas and sixth generation United Methodist minister.
 A graduate of Texas Wesleyan University and Drew Theological Seminary, Rachel is one of the primary editors for the CEB Women’s Bible, published by Abingdon Press.
 Rachel has also contributed to and edited the Spark Bible and a long list of curricula for Sparkhouse Press.
 Rachel is a certified Birkman coach and loves consulting with church staffs across the country to improve their mutual understanding and ability to work with each other.
 Her husband, Rev. Mike Baughman, is also a United Methodist minister.
 They live in the Dallas, TX area with four children.

 Founding Member of the DFW Alliance for Religious Freedom